-- Norm Controversy Assessment used as an indicator for a company's exposure to norm-related issues towards international standards. - Freedom House Status used as an indicator for the political and civil liberties of a country. - Exposure to controversial sectors used as an indicator for a company's involvement in controversial sectors. - Exposure to controversial weapons used as an indicator for a company's involvement in controversial weapons. - Sustainability Investment Assessment used as an indicator to measure the proportion of sustainable investments pursuant to article 2(17) SFDR.
+- Assessment of target funds regarding the alignment with the PAB-Exclusions and, where applicable, the - Freedom House Status used as an indicator for the political and civil liberties of a country for underlying investments. - •Sustainability Investment Assessment used as an indicator to measure the proportion of sustainable investments pursuant to article 2(17) SFDR.